sst/sst/www/docs/learn/editor-integration.md

 title: Editor Integration
 ---

-As you start working on your SST app with your favorite code editor, here are a few things to know about SST' editor integration.
+SST is designed to integrate really well with your code editor.
+So in this chapter we'll take a quick tour of what this looks like!

 :::info
 SST integrates really well with your code editor to give you a great local development experience.